marmarachain/marmara-wiki/How-to-make-Marmara-Credit-Loops.md

     <summary> Windows: </summary>

 ```
-komodo-cli.exe -ac_name=MCL marmarareceivelist pubkey
+komodo-cli.exe -ac_name=MCL marmarareceivelist pubkey maxage
 ```
 </details>

-> ```pubkey``` is the pubkey address of the issuer connected to the Marmara Chain
+> ```pubkey``` is the pubkey address of the issuer connected to the Marmara Chain and the ```maxage``` by default is 24x60
->The response of this command is a list of pair of txid's created by the respective pubkeys.
+> The response of this command is a list of pair of txid's created by the respective pubkeys.

 - ```marmaraissue```